P4nd4233/personal--blogg/ansible-intro.md

 ## Lets take a look at something more complicated – Deploying docker Nginx image on multiple machines

-> All the files used at this article will be available at my <a href="https://github.com/P4nd4233/automation" target="_blank">GitHub Repo for the automation article</a>.
+> All the files used at this article will be available at my <a href="https://github.com/P4nd4233/automation" target="_blank">GitHub Repo</a> for the automation articles.

 #### This script is very CentOS/RedHad specific, because i am running CentOS Environment.